 A Sample Type is a group of samples accompanied by a suite of properties that describe shared characteristics of all samples in the group.
 Users must have administrator permissions (the Folder Admin role, or higher) to create new Sample Types or edit existing Sample Type designs.

-Before you create a new sample type, consider how you will provide unique Sample IDs.
+Before you create a new sample type, consider how you will provide or generate unique Sample IDs.
 For options, see Sample Naming Patterns

 Decide also where you want the sample type to be available.
 If you define it in a given folder, it will be available only in that folder.
 Defined in a project, you will be able to add samples to it from the project itself and all subfolders of that project.
 If you define it in the Shared project